Ruthless overhaul: Arsenal reportedly land £51m DM, Partey to be offloaded?

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-Arsenal are preparing for a major summer overhaul, with Real Sociedad midfielder Martin Zubimendi reportedly agreeing to join the club, and this is according to the Mirror.
+Arsenal is preparing for a major summer overhaul, with Real Sociedad midfielder Martin Zubimendi reportedly agreeing to join the club, according to a report by Mirror.

 The highly rated 26-year-old has been on the radar of Europe’s top sides for years, with both Real Madrid and Arsenal monitoring his progress closely.